spierala/nx-libs-bundlesize/README.md

 Both libs contain the same source code, the only difference is: one lib is a TypeScript (@nrwl/js) lib, the other one is an Angular (@nrwl/angular) lib.

-The app imports the compiled js from the compiled libs (from the dist folders) by settings the paths in tsconfig.base.json:
+The app imports the compiled js from the built libs (from the dist folders) by settings the paths in tsconfig.base.json:
 ```
 "paths": {
   "my-lib-angular": ["dist/libs/my-lib-angular"],
   "my-lib-js": ["dist/libs/my-lib-js"]
 }
 ```

 The app contains a file app-state.service.ts where the import from the lib can be toggled.